-The state of Arizona has five universities that are managed by the state through Arizona Board of Regents.
+Arizona has five universities that are managed by the Arizona Board of Regents.
 These universities are located in the three largest urban centers in the state, Phoenix, Tucson and Flagstaff.
 Arizona State University, with an enrolment of over 72,000, is the largest public university by enrollment in the United States.

 Public universities in Arizona:

 There are not many private four year institutions in Arizona.
 Some of the schools are faith based institutions founded upon Christian ideals, while others private for profit institutions that have locations throughout several states.
 Private institutions typically cost more than public institutions and have smaller class sizes, creating a much lower and preferable student to teacher ratio.
 Private Institutions tend to provide educational opportunities that appeal to certain students more so than others.